Blinerator/Data-Structures-CS122/Searching and Sorting String Arrays/README.md

 Ilya Cable 2023

 StringOps.java implements:
--Linear search
+- Linear search
--Binary search
+- Binary search
--Insert sort
+- Insert sort
--Swapem sort
+- Swapem sort

 The search algorithms find a given string from an array of strings.